No Mow Grass Seed Mix

 Item Code: no-mow-grass-seed-mix

 Don't Forget: Free Shipping on All Orders of $39 or More!No Mow Grass Seed Mix - For areas you don't really want to mow.
 This stunning blend of low-grow, no mow grasses is used by many DOT's nationwide.
 It will tolerate some shade and you can mow it if you wish.
 Once it gets about 1' in height on average, it will bend but the look is still perfect.
 Less work and maintenance is never a bad thing!
-Light Requirement: Sun - Partial Shade Zones: 2,3,4,5,6,7,8,9 Seeding Rate: 100 lbs. per acre or 3 lbs. per 1,000 sq. ft. for small plantings.
+Light Requirement: Sun - Partial Shade Zones: 2,3,4,5,6,7,8,9 Seeding Rate: 100 lbs. per acre or 3 lbs. per 1,000 sq. ft. for small plantings Shipping: Usually ships in 2 business days For a guaranteed delivery date, Please contact customer service

 What's In The Mix?Festuca rubra (Creeping Red Fescue) Festuca brevipila 'Charlot' (Hard Fescue 'Charlot') Festuca ovina var. duriuscula 'Heron (Hard Fescue 'Heron') Seeding Rate: 100 lbs. per acre or 3 lbs. per 1,000 sq. ft.
 SHIPPING and HANDLING CHARGES: